Chinese traditional music – Mixed by Howie Lee

 Lee’s influence in the Chinese underground scene extends further than his own sounds, being the co-founder of the party-turned-label Do Hits, which was created in 2011 with Chinese producers Sulumi, Guzz and DJ Billy Starman.
 Via his platform, he’s pushed the sounds of various artists – such as Dokedo and Zhi 16 – and released genre-splicing compilations, including 2016’s Do Hits Presents Year of the Monkey.

-Now, as celebrations are in full swing for the Year of the Pig, Lee digs into his record collection of traditional Chinese music for a stunning one-hour mix.
+Now, as celebrations are in full swing for the Lunar New Year, Lee digs into his record collection of traditional Chinese music for a stunning one-hour mix.
 “This set includes some of my favourite Chinese hits,” Lee writes via email.
 “Including the best traditional drum players 朱啸林 (Zhu Xiao-Lin), 阎学敏 (Yim Hok-Man) and 吴顺喜 (Wu Shunxi), folk music from different regions of China and some westernised classical Chinese orchestra.”

 He adds, “Also, singers from the socialist time in the 60s and 70s, and more recent pop music such as 林青霞’s (Brigitte Lin’s) hit song from the movie 东方不败 (Swordsman).”
 As we enter the last year of the Chinese Zodiac’s 12-year cycle, soundtrack your celebrations with the mix above. 恭喜發財 (gōng xǐ fā cái or gong hei fat choi), everyone.